Strategies & Considerations for Gaining H-1B Cap Exemption

-Strategies & Considerations for Gaining H-1B Cap ExemptionThis 90 minute web seminar will be recorded live on December 12, 2013, from 2:00 pm-3:30 pm eastern time.
+Strategies & Considerations for Gaining H-1B Cap ExemptionThis 90 minute web seminar was presented live on December 12, 2013, from 2:00 pm-3:30 pm eastern time.

 Given that the H-1B quota has long been filled, we again face the daunting task of exploring strategies to file H-1B petitions on a cap-exempt basis.
 The challenge becomes all the more complex because USCIS has yet to comprehensively define “related or affiliated” entity to an institution of higher education.
 Yet, in many cases, there are legitimate grounds for advocating for cap-exempt treatment, and the goal is to ensure that these arguments are fully and fairly considered.
 Join the panel of experienced practitioners as they discuss the following topics:

 - Status of the Aytes Memo and Its Definition of “Affiliated or Related Nonprofit Entity”

 - Defining and Refining the Definition of Institution of Higher Education

 - Impact of Waivers on Claims to Cap Exemption

 - Strategic Pros and Cons of Claiming Cap Exemption from Having Been Previously Counted Against the Cap